 How many words does that mean?
 If you can, try to keep them at 500 or fewer words.
 That is a quick read and won’t lose your readers.

-WHAT SHOULD I SAY IN MY FIRST EMAIL?
+WHAT GOES IN YOUR VERY FIRST EMAIL?

 The first email you send is the first time many will hear from you.
 You need to make sure it matters.

 When you send that email, you want to provide the reader with their freebie and then say very little about yourself.
 Keep it short and sweet.
 Share how to use the freebie or a trick to how you’ve used it.